-Give your app a name, I used "Shopify Stock Sync".
-Then make sure the app has permissions on the Stock Levels endpoint.
+Name your app "Shopify Stock Sync".
+Then make sure the app has all permissions enabled for the Sales Orders, Stock Levels, and Shipments endpoints.
 Then hit save:

 The Stock Sync Feed will not work correctly until your WholeCell API Application Form has been approved.